exoplatform/exo-documentation/docs/Administration.rst

 eXo Platform allows administrators to enable/disable notification plugins in the administrative interface.

-To do so, simply select |image3| --> Portal --> Notifications on the top administration bar.
+To do so, simply select |image3| --> OTHER --> Notifications on the top administration bar.

 The Activity Notification Administration page will be displayed as